-If you find the Dominic Cummings comparison daunting, fear not, because even though the stressful life of a government advisor is truly felt here, it’s not pressured enough to have you resigning due to ill health as did the real Dominic Cummings.
-In fact, the COLAB Factory take on political life is downright enjoyable knowing full well you can walk away from the threats of national strikes, food shortages and nuclear attacks at any time and return to your normal day job as a barman or hairdresser.
+If you find the Dominic Cummings comparison daunting, fear not, because even though the imposing life of a powerful government advisor is truly felt here, it’s not machiavellian enough to have any simmering Savid Javids in the camp retiring all over the place just to get away from you.
+In fact, the COLAB Factory take on political life is downright enjoyable knowing full well you can walk away from the threats of national strikes and nuclear attacks at any time and return to your normal day job as a barman or hairdresser.

 Yes, you are both audience and actor in this immersive office day that starts as soon as you ring the doorbell to gain entry to the building.
 The receptionist resolutely greets you as your character even as you attempt your feebly warm “I’m here for the immersive thing.”
 Her no-nonsense nasal whine reminds you that you are actually a government special advisor and not Sebastian from the Dog and Duck down the road.
 And it’s no longer autumn 2019 but January 1979 – the Winter of Discontent.
 The coldest, bitterest winter in decades alongside the bitterest of political events, with seven state of emergencies in the last year alone and the nation facing political collapse.